Extreme weather-related disasters are increasing

 Wildfires, for example, spread fast.
 Remote connectivity can enable drone live stream video, providing real-time information to those on the ground.

 The MCD-4800 is the ideal solution for uncompromised connectivity in areas, where other terrestrial networks have failed due to earthquakes, forest fires, hurricanes or other disasters.
-Within a minute the device becomes a powerful WiFi hotspot accessible by any wireless device within a 100 metre range for up to 5 hours on internal battery power.
-The auto-pointing solution uses the high-performance Hughes 9450TW in-motion BGAN terminal, integrated with Ground Control’s proprietary mobile electronics for a ruggedised, self-contained, in-field or on sea, user-friendly global communications link.
+Within a minute the device becomes a powerful WiFi hotspot accessible by any wireless device within a 325 ft (100 meter) range for up to 5 hours on internal battery power.
+The auto-pointing solution uses the high-performance Hughes 9450TW in-motion BGAN terminal, integrated with Ground Control’s proprietary mobile electronics for a ruggedized, self-contained, in-field or on sea, user-friendly global communications link.

 While the MCD-4800 is primarily used as a wireless hotspot, it supports other communication channels for complete connectivity.
 The front panel includes a weather sealed Ethernet port and a phone port to connect a laptop or a standard analogue phone.
 The charge port has a watertight seal for several external power sources such as a portable solar panel, external battery, or vehicle power adapter.

 Built for extreme environments, the MCD-4800 is enclosed in a watertight hardened plastic Pelican case, and the case lid is normally closed for full operation.
-It operates in heavy rain and will transmit with 20mm of ice build up before transmission issues.
-It is rated at IP67, which means it can withstand immersion in water up to 1 meter.
+It operates in heavy rain and will transmit with 0.8″ (20mm) of ice build up without transmission issues.
+It is rated at IP67, which means it can withstand immersion in water up to 3.3 ft (1 meter).
 In extremely hot environments, the case lid can be slightly opened for venting – without affecting operation – to avoid heat build up.